 Advertising on the Brain.
 The concept that advertising affects the brain is almost tautological.

 Do commercials make kids more materialistic?
 Are fast-food ads responsible for childhood obesity rates?
-So I wanted to find out what's going on in the brain when kids watch a TV ad.
-I am at Walgreens in the hair product aisle.
 What To Know About Using Colors In The Classroom.
 I have aversions to certain colors.

 I’m sure I’m not alone in this – most people find themselves drawn to either warm colors or cool colors, and there is a whole business of the psychology of colors.
+The handy infographic below takes a look at the psychology of colors and how they’re used in branding.
 Subway or McDonald’s–Which is Healthier?
 Subway or McDonald’s–Which is Healthier?

 I am sure you probably responded Subway.
 And why wouldn’t you.
-That is probably the main message promoted any time you see an advertisement for their sub sandwiches.
-But is it really true?
-A recent study decided to assess if adolescents ages 12 to 21, purchased foods that had fewer total calories at a restaurant marketed as “healthy” compared to one of it’s competitors.
 Nearly 70% of Food Ads on Nickelodeon are for Junk.
 Modest Improvement Not Sufficient, Given Kids’ Obesity Rates, Says CSPI March 21, 2013 Nearly 70 percent of the food ads during SpongeBob SquarePants, Teenage Mutant Ninja Turtles, Fairly Odd Parents, iCarly, and other popular children's shows on the Nickelodeon network are for junk foods, according to the Center for Science in the Public Interest.

 These experiences are made possible by the 3 pounds of tissue in our heads...the BRAIN!!
 Neuroscience for Kids has been created for all students and teachers who would like to learn about the nervous system.
 Discover the exciting world of the brain, spinal cord, neurons and the senses.
 Use the experiments, activities and games to help you learn about the nervous system.
+There are plenty of links to other web sites for you to explore.
 What Is Science.
 What Is Science?

 Did you ever try to define science?
+Did you ever try to distinguish it from other ways of learning about the world such as art or religion?
 Consumer Science Projects.
 The Science Life: Bulletin Boards Galore!
 I finished the three main bulletin boards that are in my classroom over the weekend!

 My class will do several class experiments together, practicing, but in just a couple of weeks, my students will be partnered into groups of 3 to do a science fair experiment for our school science fair.
+Not all of the 4 grades at my school will do this.
 Advertising Techniques.
 Media Literacy Science Lesson Plan Ideas.